-The latest release from Roland Cloud, 4.3 "Late-Summer release" has gone live!
+The latest release from Roland Cloud, 4.3 "Late-Summer Update" has gone live!
 Whether it's a smoky jazz club or a thumping discotheque, this update will fill the air with music.
-The 4.3 update adds to Roland Cloud 2 seemingly dissimilar yet necessary additions to our ever-growing catalog: an silky and rich electric piano via Anthology EP14 and a disco-funk genre based palette for the FLAVR series in Funky Fever.
+The 4.3 update adds to Roland Cloud 2 seemingly dissimilar yet necessary additions to our ever-growing catalog: a silky and rich electric piano via Anthology EP14 and a disco-funk genre based palette for the FLAVR series in Funky Fever.

 The power to groove you!